Evan Mobley hits late jumper, Cavaliers beat Suns 90-88

 SUNNY DISPOSITION

-Despite the Suns’ recent slide, which only worsened without Booker, coach Monty Williams has been pleased with his team’s togetherness.
+Despite the Suns’ recent slide, which has only worsened without Booker, Williams has been pleased with his team’s togetherness.
 Practices have stayed spirited and he’s seeing a team determined to fix things.

 “We’re just waiting for the breakthrough,” he said.
 “No splintering.
 We keep plugging away and that has been our mentality from the jump.
 That’s what I keep telling the guys, ‘keep pushing.”